Tips for Getting Through Customs Quickly at Cancun International Airport

 Very few vacationers want to end up at a timeshare breakfast, lunch or dinner, but many of them end up there without realizing it.
 While timeshares themselves aren’t scams they’re really not the deal they’re made out to be.

-Cancun is a bustling hub of tourist activity, welcoming millions of visitors each year.
+Cancun is a bustling hub of tourist activity, welcoming millions of visitors annually.
 That means it’s also prime hunting ground for timeshare salespeople.

 So, when you first arrive in Cancun, you want to walk past ALL those people at the entrance pitching you free things (they’re never really free) and straight through to wherever you meet your transport!